 As an investor, it can pay to seek out a solicitor with experience of completing investment purchases.

-After all, the faster you can complete your purchase, the greater the boost to your profits.
+And remember: the faster you can complete your purchase, the greater the boost to your profits.

-Get a survey done
+6. Have a survey